giannilmbd/dynare/doc/manual/source/the-model-file.rst

     :math:`(a_i)_{i=0}^{m-1}` coefficients in the PAC equation.
 This option is not mandatory, if absent Dynare understands that the expected changes of the target have to be computed under the MCE assumption.
-This is done by rewriting recursively the infinite sum as shown in equation 10 of *Brayton et alii (2000)*.
+This is done by rewriting recursively the infinite sum as shown in equation 10 of :cite:t:`Brayton:2000`.

     .. option:: discount = PARAMETER_NAME | DOUBLE